Elder Participants (Winter/Spring 2021)

 Elder Participant

 Kimmy was born and raised in South Chungcheong Province, South Korea, where her parents were farmers.
-At 12 years old, she immigrated to the United States.
-She received her Masters of Fine Arts degree in San Francisco, after which she began work as a graphic designer in the garment industry.
-She currently lives in Koreatown and works in Downtown Los Angeles, doing screen-printing work in the Los Angeles Garment District.
-During the pandemic, Kimmy worked on designing and creating PPE for the community.
-She is the mother of a 13 year old son.
+At the age of 12, she immigrated to the United States.
+She received her M.F.A. in San Francisco and then began working as a graphic designer in the garment industry.
+She currently lives in Koreatown and works in downtown Los Angeles, doing screen printing in the Los Angeles Garment District.
+During the pandemic, Kimmy worked on designing and creating personal protective equipment (PPE) for the community.
+She is the mother of a 13-year-old son.

 Kimmy’s story →